 While treatment services are an important component of our community’s response to drug use, they are not enough by themselves.
 Harm reduction programs like CTS sites are also an important part of the continuum of care for people who use drugs: they ensure that people are able to stay alive long enough to get treatment, or to remain as healthy as possible before they are ready to stop their drug use.
 CTS staff are able to build trust with people who use drugs by meeting them where they are at, and this trust can form the basis for expanded engagement with services and improved social connections.

-GRCHC is working closely with St. Leonard’s Community Services, who provide an extensive array of withdrawal management and treatment services, to ensure that CTS clients are able to access withdrawal management and/or treatment services promptly and smoothly through the CTS site.
+GRCHC is working closely with SOAR Community Services (previously St. Leonard’s Community Services), who provide an extensive array of withdrawal management and treatment services, to ensure that CTS clients are able to access withdrawal management and/or treatment services promptly and smoothly through the CTS site.
 We also want to be sure that anyone struggling to maintain abstinence during treatment is able to connect with the CTS site to ensure that relapse or a return to use does not end up being fatal.
 By building trusting, judgement-free relationships with clients who may not access other services, for some people CTS sites are able to serve as a gateway to treatment.

 How will I know if the CTS is working?